How much money can you make with Google AdSense?

 There is no limit: There is no limit to how much money you can make with Google AdSense.
 There are many bloggers, making hundreds or even thousands of dollars per month from advertising revenue while some make between 0 to $10 a month.

 What Are The Factors That Affects Google AdSense Revenue?

 There are many factors you need to consider while trying to estimate how much money you can make with Google AdSense.
-Mostly, people look at the estimated cost-per-click and the website traffic.
-The amount of money you make depends on upon the following four main things:
+Mostly, people look at the estimated cost-per-click and

 - The Blog topic

 - Ad Placement